 Bacolod is blooming!

 Vibrant colours, parades, costumes, food stalls – you name it, they have it.
-For any photography enthusiast or food lover, MassKara is a pure heaven!
+For any photography enthusiast or food lover, MassKara is pure heaven!

 Photos by the author.